austinchristensen/androidPlayer/README.md

 # androidPlayer
-Messing around with an android player
+Messing around with an android player.